svastiks/svastiks/README.md

 ## Hi there 👋

 My name is Svastik Sharma, I am a third-year software engineering student.
-Currently, I am working as a Full Stack Developer Intern @4Pay in Toronto.
 I am passionate about full-stack development and hope to share my projects, work or any other interesting artifacts on this GitHub profile.
 Please feel free to connect with me on <a href="https://www.linkedin.com/in/svastiksharma/">LinkedIn!!</a>

 <!-- <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" target="_blank" style="width:40px;" /> <a href= "www.linkedin.com/in/svastiksharma" target="_blank">Click to connect</a> -->